LuluWalls/Improved-Eneroth-Solid-Tools/README.md

 # Improved-Eneroth-Solid-Tools
-An updated version of eneroth-solid-tools: https://github.com/Eneroth3/Eneroth-Solid-Tools by Lulu.
-After some code review I hope this code will be merged into Julia Christina's repo.
+An improved version of eneroth-solid-tools: https://github.com/Eneroth3/Eneroth-Solid-Tools by written by Lulu.

-I'm fairly certain the new solid tools work in the same manner as the Julia's origial design.
-We have of course 'fixed' many of the shortcomings of the earlier algorithms, but not all.
-And,  there continue to be issues with tiny faces.

 Tested with Sketchup versions 8, 2015, and 2017

 ## About the new Multi-Subtract tool ![Alt text](src/imp_ene_solids/images/cursor_multisub.png?raw=true "Title")
 The multi-subtract tool works in the same manner as the original subtract tool but differs in that it allows the user to select multiple objects to be 'cut' with a secondary object.